liufengting/FTPopOverMenu/README.md

                              }];
 ```

 ##Installation

-###Manual
+###Manually
 * clone this repo.
-* Simply drop the /FTPopOverMenu folder into your project.
+* Simply drop the '/FTPopOverMenu' folder into your project.
-* import "FTPopOverMenu.h"
+* import 'FTPopOverMenu.h'
 * Enjoy！

 ###Cocoapods
 FTPopOverMenu is available through [CocoaPods](http://cocoapods.org).
-To install
-it, simply add the following line to your Podfile:
+To install it, simply add the following line to your Podfile:

 ```ruby
 pod "FTPopOverMenu"
 ```

+##TODO

+* add cell selected state
+* maybe some more positions
+* add navigation item tap support

 ## License